 Famous Artwork Featuring Greek Mythology

 The rich art history of ancient Greece leans heavily on Greek myths.
 A majority of the most famous surviving ancient art from Greece includes friezes, vase paintings, mosaics, murals, and statues (or Roman reconstructions of statues).
-Most of these great works portray famed mythological events, such as Thesus and the Minotaur or the many trials of Homer’s Odyssey.
+Most of these great works portray famed mythological events, such as Theseus and the Minotaur or the many trials of Homer’s Odyssey.

 Countless mosaics have been found across what was then the Greek world: images of the Titans Oceanus and Tethys were commonplace in bathhouses and washrooms; the serpentine Medusa stared down household guests; the Graces danced in foyers.
 Thanks to the Romans, many Classical statues survived through recasts.